aaalgieee/pahuway/README.md

 # Pahuway

-A new Flutter project that enables the user to create a timer to relax.
+A new Flutter project that lets user relax in 5 Minute interval.
 PAHUWAY is a Cebuano Dialect that mean "Pahinga" in Tagalog or "rest" in english

 ### Dependencies Used
 - percent_indicator